roboll/helmfile/README.md

 Or join our friendly slack community in the [`#helmfile`](https://slack.sweetops.com) channel to ask questions and get help.
 Check out our [slack archive](https://archive.sweetops.com/helmfile/) for good examples of how others are using it.

-## Using env files
+## Using .env files

-Helmfile itself doesn't have an ability to load env files.
+Helmfile itself doesn't have an ability to load .env files.
 But you can write some bash script to achieve the goal:

 ```console
 set -a; . .env; set +a; helmfile sync